Le Monde d'Edena: English editions

 In the English language, the series, translated by Jean-Marc and Randy Lofficier, has seen publications between 1988 and 1994 by Marvel Comics (under its Epic imprint), Titan Books, Graphitti Designs, and, at a later point in time, by Dark Horse as well, the latter completing the main narrative in translation in 2016, with the short stories following suit in 2018.

 Other editions

-All novels have been (re-)released or licensed to foreign publishers in whole or in part by Casterman, in many languages other than English, including French (the originating language), Danish, Dutch, Finnish, German, Italian, Japanese, Polish, Portuguese, Spanish and Ukrainian.
+All novels have been (re-)released or licensed to foreign publishers in whole or in part by Casterman, in many languages other than English, including French (the originating language), Croatian, Danish, Dutch, Finnish, German, Italian, Japanese, Polish, Portuguese, Spanish and Ukrainian.
 Some (short) stories have seen serialized prepublication in Casterman's monthly magazine "(À suivre)", as well as in by Casterman licensed foreign comic magazines, but after the magazine went defunct in 1997, new additions were invariably directly released as comic albums.